Booty Luv: 2006–2009: Boogie 2nite and hiatus

 Roberts and Shepherd confirmed in an interview with Digital Spy in 2007 that they planned to begin work on their second album in 2008.
-They also mentioned that they were talking about future plans with Hed Kandi and wanted the album to contain only original songs.
+They also mentioned that they were talking about future plans with Hedkandi and wanted the album to contain only original songs.
 In another Digital Spy interview in July 2009, Shepherd revealed that the band had been working with multiple producers and that the album had "an edgier style".
 She also commented that "some tracks have a real R&B vibe to them, others are proper dance tracks and some are typical poppier tracks.
 It's a really exciting mixture of sounds."
 Roberts stated that they had been working with Fraser T Smith.

 The duo released their first single in over two years "Say It", which premiered on 10 April 2009.
 The first performance of the single was at Sony Ericsson's Dance Nation Festival where the duo performed a set.
 The musicality of the song differed slightly from the previous material released by the band, having more of an electro feel to it.
-The single was released on 31 August 2009, and was premiered on the official Hed Kandi website and the video sharing site YouTube.
+The single was released on 31 August 2009, and was premiered on the official Hedkandi website and the video sharing site YouTube.
 The single was Popjustice's 'Single of the Day' on 10 April 2009.
 The single continued the band's run of UK Top 20 hits, debuting at number 16 on 6 September 2009, the week's fourth highest new entry.